-Now that the weeding is complete, it is time to put the words on a 3 ring binder.
+Now that the weeding is complete, it is time to put the words on a 3-ring binder.
 We tried this originally with inexpensive “clear view” binders.
 These are the binders with plastic on the front so you can put a piece of paper in.
-It was extremely difficult to get the vinyl to stay on the “clear view” binders.
+Getting the vinyl to stay on the “clear view” binders was extremely difficult.
 Binders with a more book or cardboard front worked much better.

 Start with the “sweet” and “school” cuts.
 Lay regular transfer paper on the front of the words.
 Then remove the backing.
 Place the words so that “school” is centered and on the bottom of the binder.

-Use a rubbing tool to firmly rub over the words so they stick to the binder.
+Use a Cricut rubbing tool to firmly rub over the words, so they stick to the binder.
 Carefully remove the transfer paper from the front of the words.

 Next, you add the word “HOME” above both “sweet” and “school”.
-Cut the two cut out “HOME”s apart and work with them one at a time.
-Make sure to use a strong grip transfer paper if you are working with glitter vinyl.
+Cut the two cut-outs “HOME”s apart and work with them one at a time.
+Make sure to use a Strong Grip transfer paper if you are working with glitter vinyl.

 Transfer HOME to fill in the holes on the planner.
-Go slowly and make sure to keep rubbing the words so they stick to the planner.
+Go slowly and keep rubbing the words, so they stick to the planner.
 Now the outside of your student planner is ready to go.